FAQs

 Can I apply to both the ADNI and HABS-HD programs or do I need to choose one?
 Is the training specific to ADNI or HABS-HD depending on which one I apply to?

 Because the datasets have a slightly different focus, we encourage you to apply to the program that is best matched to your interests.
-Regardless of which program you choose, the training curriculum is the same and you will receive the same resources and information.
+Regardless of which program you select, the training curriculum is the same and you will receive the same resources and information.

 Is there a format for the career development plan, research plan and letter of support from my mentor?
 What should be included in them?